 - The confidentiality of the files stored is doubtful since we are storing it in the cloud.
 Yet Google evolved a lot when it comes to security and privacy.

 - Video uploads and downloads can be frustrating.

 Having said that, Google docs and Google Drive are completely different applications, but they work harmoniously together and can provide a very effective collaboration platform for users in any area of the world.

 Hope things are a bit clear now after reading this article.
 Although Google Drive and Google Docs share various differences and similarities, they both are extremely helpful and have become one of the most unavoidable tools of the present remote+ environment.
-Thus, it’s vital for us to understand the technology and difference between Google Docs and Google Drive clearly.
+Thus, it’s vital for us to understand the technology and difference between Google Docs and Google Drive or the difference between google drive and google docs clearly.